Blue Ridge School: History

 The school was originally founded in 1909 by The Rev. George P. Mayo, an Episcopal clergyman, as the Blue Ridge Industrial School, a school for the rural mountain students in the region.
 The school opened in January 1910 as a coeducational vocational school with about 35 students; two students graduated at the first commencement in 1918.
 Enrollment rose to 112 in 1922 and 165 in 1928.
 The first building was Neve Hall; the school lost buildings to fires in 1911, 1918, and 1962, when the first infirmary was destroyed and was hit by a tornado on September 30, 1959.
 Mayo served as Superintendent until 1944.
 It closed in 1960.

 Blue Ridge became a college preparatory school for boys in 1962, with a short-term reduction of the student body to 66.

-Curriculm
+Curriculum

 Blue Ridge School uses project-based learning principles developed by PBLWorks to create a learning environment well-suited for boys.
 In 2018, the school introduced an entrepreneurship program that put students through the process of conceiving a product, developing a business plan, and pitching the product to a panel of judges.
 The following year, this program became a series of entrepreneurism classes.

 The Fishburne Learning Center provides individualized learning skills development for approximately 25% of the students.
 Learning Center classes occur during the school day, and each class has two to three students.